Victim – Ed Sullivan, Williamston Area, 1894

 Last Thursday night the ginhouse and machinery of E. H. Simpson at Iva was destroyed by fire, and it was the work of an incendiary.
 Suspicion rested upon Joe Harris, Asbury Harris, and Elbert Harris, all negroes, the first two being half brothers, and the latter a son of Asbury.
 They were arrested and committed to jail by Magistrate Jackson.
 They were in charge of Constable McCullough, and on the way a posse overtook them and…

-Continue Reading Victim – Elbert Harris, Iva Area, 1898
+Continue Reading Victim – John Laddison, Rock Mill Area, 1901

 Victim – Reuben Elrod, Brushy Creek, 1903